naval200/pumpfun-defi-kit/debug/README.md

 The scripts create a complete test environment with:
 - 20 user wallets (no SOL, just for testing)
-- Initial token distribution to 10 wallets
+- Initial token distribution to 10 wallets using batch transactions with automatic ATA creation
 - Send and sell operations testing with transfers
 - SOL transfer operations testing
 - Buy and SOL transfer operations testing
 - Comprehensive testing with mixed operation types
+- **NEW**: CreateAccount feature testing with automatic ATA creation
 - Detailed logging and reporting

 ## 📋 Prerequisites